PathologyDataScience/HistomicsML2/docs/data-format.rst

   /slides -	Names of the slides/images in the dataset /features - A D x N array of floats containing the feature values for each object in the dataset (D objects, each with N features).
-  /slideIdx - N-length array containing the slide index of each object.
-These indices can be used with the 'slides' variable to determine what slide each object originates from.
+  /slideIdx - D-length array containing the slide index of each object.
+Integer indices are assigned to each entry in 'slides' and are used to determine what slide each object originates from.
-  /x_centroid - N-length array of floats containing the x coordinate of object centroids.
+  /x_centroid - D-length array of floats containing the x coordinate of object centroids.
+Units are pixels in the base magnification layer, typically 20X or 40X.
-  /y_centroid - N-length array of floats containing the x coordinate of object centroids.
+  /y_centroid - D-length array of floats containing the y coordinate of object centroids.
+Units are pixels in the base magnification layer, typically 20X or 40X.
-  /dataIdx - Array containing the index of the first object of each slide in 'features', 'x_centroid', and 'y_centroid' (this information can also be obtained from 'slideIdx' and will be eliminated in the future).
+  /dataIdx - Array containing the object indices of the first object in each slide.
+Used to access entries of 'features', 'x_centroid', and 'y_centroid' by slide.
   /wsi_mean - Sample mean of the image in LAB color space for Reinhard color normalization.
   /wsi_std - Sample standard deviation of the image in LAB color space for Reinhard color normalization.